Skip to main content

 • This field is for validation purposes and should be left unchanged.

-The most popular type of legal billing software is time tracking software.
+The most popular type of legal billing software is legal time tracking software.
 These programs are designed specifically to make it easy to track your time for hourly billing and create accurate invoices.
 They can also help you track client payments and generate reports on time spent on different matters as well as billable hours.

 Some of these types of programs allow you to actually process online payments, while the more basic ones are better suited to just tracking time and invoicing.